blocknotes/magickwand-crystal/README.md

 [![Build Status](https://travis-ci.org/blocknotes/magickwand-crystal.svg)](https://travis-ci.org/blocknotes/magickwand-crystal)

+---

 Crystal C bindings for MagickWand library, an interface to use the ImageMagick image processing libraries - see [www.imagemagick.org](https://www.imagemagick.org/script/magick-wand.php)

-**NOTE**: actually only a part of the MagickCore and MagickWand are Mapped
+**NOTE**: actually only a part of the MagickCore and MagickWand are mapped, it's a quite large library

 ## Requirements